 In 2008, at age twenty-eight, I quit a reliable desk job, sold my car and most of my possessions, and set out to backpack across Europe alone.
 Having read so many stories about life-changing walkabouts (Eat, Pray, Love and On the Road, to name a few), I know this is hardly rare, so at the risk of seeming trite, I must say: the journey literally changed my life.
 In the silence of traveling alone, I finally cultivated a self-acceptance that had always eluded me.
-I began trusting myself and listening to my previously drowned-out inner voice.
+I began trusting myself and listening to my once drowned-out inner voice.
 I enjoyed nearly every moment of the journey, even though it was not always easy.
 Strangely, I seldom felt lonely.
 I found traveling alone very freeing.
 I didn’t have to convince anyone to do anything, I could spend (or waste) the day as I wanted, I could put myself first without any guilt.

 One late night in Barcelona, near the end of my trip, I was happily dancing alone (okay, a bit drunkenly) when a man joined me.
 This man, I would soon realize, was my soulmate.
 We initially became good friends and soon fell in love.
 We continued our relationship long-distance with the help of Skype and email after I returned to the US.